EPS structure

 Master thesis

-Students devote their final semester to the Master thesis.
-This is why they attend MA thesis seminars both semesters and work closely both with the MA thesis seminar teacher and their academic supervisor.
 In April, selected second-year students participate in the Oxford Spring School.
-Thanks to the partnership with Europaeum, the students are invited to take part in this unique student event and academic experience.
-They will visit Oxford in the fourth semester and will have the possibility to participate fully in academic events organized by Europaeum, one of the main EPS Associate Partners.
+Thanks to the partnership with Europaeum, one of the main EPS Associate Partners, the students are invited to take part in this unique academic event and academic experience.
 Find more information in the EPS MA thesis handbook.

 Courses